|1 – Introduction|

 - Conducting thorough analyses of organizational processes to determine flaws and recommend improvements when necessary

-Salaries vary for C-level executives depending on the size of the company; however, according to the Bureau of Labor Statistics, the average chief operations officer earned an income of $195,530 annually in 2018.
-Employment opportunities for those seeking this career path are expected to rise 0.7% by 2026.
-Throughout the United States, most C-level executives work in states such as California, Florida, and New York.
+Salaries vary for C-level executives depending on the company; however, according to the Bureau of Labor Statistics, the average chief operations officer earned $195,530 annually in 2018.
+Employment opportunities for those seeking this career path are expected to rise by 0.7% by 2026.
+Most C-level executives work in California, Florida, and New York throughout the United States.

 Senior Financial Analyst